 I’ve now mentioned this hotel and the amenities on half a dozen instances at least (via social and otherwise).

 Once again, what we are seeing in hotel lobby trends is that it’s the unique and unusual designs and amenities that will take a hotel stay from “drab” to “fab” for the most influential customers.

-Hoteliers looking to maximize their social media presence absolutely need step up their game if they want to compete for attention and bookings, especially with younger customers.
+Hoteliers looking to maximize their social media presence absolutely need step up their game if they want to compete for attention and bookings, especially with millenial and Gen Z guests.

 5. Eco-Friendly Design